MominRaza6762/Royale-Auction/README.md

 # Royale-Auction

-**Royale-Auction** is an online platform that specializes in antique and vintage furniture and accessories, providing customers with luxury, sophistication, and unique character for their homes.
-The platform features a wide range of 19th and 18th-century European antique furniture, offering a collection of vintage pieces, including lighting, clocks, mirrors, sculptures, and more.
+**Royale-Auction** is a React-based front-end project showcasing a curated collection of antique and vintage furniture.
+The platform offers 18th and 19th-century European pieces, along with personalized services like appraisals, auctions, and sourcing unique items.
+Built with React and Vite, it provides an elegant, user-friendly interface for exploring and purchasing luxury antiques.

 ## ✨ Features